 Are you one of those who prefer more tourist destinations while travelling, or those who make changes and prefer more hidden, secret, less-visited places?
 Are the obscure and less visited places exciting and attractive to you?
 Or do you want to get away from the crowd and visit more quiet places?
-Then, this time, we will introduce the areas that are hidden, little known and less visited but 10 best places to visit in Europe.
+What are the best places to visit in Europe for you?
+Then, this time, we will introduce the areas that are hidden, little known and less visited but the best places to visit in Europe.

-La Encarnación Church also has a fascinating history.
-It was built in the early 1500s to reflect the gothic architecture.
+La Encarnacion Church also has a fascinating history.
+It was built in the early 1500s to reflect Gothic architecture.
 It may not be one of the most prominent and magnificent churches in the country.
-However, it has a tranquil and peaceful aura, typical to all small Spanish settlements.
+However, it has a tranquil and peaceful aura, typical of all small Spanish settlements.

 I am sure that this new settlement attracted your attention.
 If you decide to visit or add this to your plans, it is better to give you the exact location.
 This settlement, located between Seville and Granada, the famous Spanish cities, is one of the unique places in both the country and the world.
 It is an exciting and mysterious phenomenon to see how it was protected under the cliffs for so long.

-If you want to be in nature, get acquainted with ancient architectural monuments, witness the centuries-old history, and, most importantly, visit the less visited and less seen place, Brisighella is one of the places to go.
+If you want to be in nature, get acquainted with ancient architectural monuments, witness the centuries-old history, and, most importantly, visit the less visited and less seen place, Brisighella is one of the places to travel in Europe.

-It is the small settlement far from the tourist crowd, but at the same time rich with lively, historical monuments, where you can taste the best of German cuisine and admire the spectacular views of the snow-covered mountains.
-The Karwendel Alps located around the town makes this place an attractive destination for winter skiing and summer hiking.
+It is a small settlement far from the tourist crowd, but at the same time rich with lively, historical monuments, where you can taste the best of German cuisine and admire the spectacular views of the snow-covered mountains.
+The Karwendel Alps, located around the town, makes this place an attractive destination for winter skiing and summer hiking.

 Another interesting fact is that Mittenwald has a long history and heritage in violin art.
 Thus, it is often referred to as the “Thousand Violin Village.”
 The story behind this name dates back to the seventeenth century: when the Klotz family began working to produce fine string instruments.
 By the nineteenth century, violins were so famous in Europe that every family in Mittenwald was involved in the process of making or selling them.

-If you are looking for a unique and perfect place where you can travel safely away from the tourists, add this city, preserving the most beautiful traces of culture and history to your list immediately!
+If you are looking for a unique and perfect place where you can travel safely away from the tourists, add this one of the less visited European cities, preserving the most beautiful traces of culture and history to your best places to travel in Europe list immediately!

 There is also an artificial island called “The Lady of the Stones,” which, according to the legend, was built by the seamen 500 years ago by gathering rocks and old ships.
 A small church sits on this rocky mound in the water.
 Inside there are many beautiful 17th-century paintings and a symbol of Saint Mary Mother of the 1400s.
 Perast is also an excellent place for seafood lovers.
 Local fishers bring fresh fish that day directly from the Gulf of Kotor and the Adriatic Sea.
 It is a small but exciting place with a mysterious and rich history!

 Greece is one of the countries that many people love and often visit.
-But this time, we’re going to talk about place different than Athens or Santorini.
-About Folegandros with around 1000 population and 32km2 area!
+But this time, we’re going to talk about a place different from Athens or Santorini, about Folegandros with around 1000 population and 32km2 area!

 Folegandros is an undiscovered island forming the southern part of the Cyclades near the famous Santorini.
 Its untouched beaches and architecture amaze everyone.
-Beaches like Karavostasis, Vitzetzo, and Hohlidia, which are known for their clean and colorful water, are must-visit places.
-The island is designed for hiking along the road from the Khora cemetery to the magnificent sunset views of Panagia Hill Church.
-When you come here, you can enjoy different experiences by tasting home-made pastas with popular matsata, fried lamb, and tomato sauce.
+Beaches like Karavostasis, Vitzetzo, and Hohlidia, which are known for their clean and colourful water, are must-visit places.
+The island is designed for hiking along the road from the Chora Cemetery to the magnificent sunset views of Panagia Hill Church.
+When you come here, you can enjoy different experiences by tasting homemade pastas with popular matsata, fried lamb, and tomato sauce.

 In short, if you are tired of the already ordinary island walks, crowded areas, overflowing beaches, and the desire to discover and explore the news inside you, then this extraordinary little island is for you!

 Malta is an archipelago in the central Mediterranean located between the coast of Sicily and North Africa, with a population of around 494,000, according to the 2019 statistics.
-However, even though it is the archipelago, it is officially recognized as the Malta Republic.
-One of the things that travel lovers like most are that the country is one of the safest to visit.
-However, although this country is not subject to tourist-flow as much as other European countries, some cities are not generally known, and there is even a city known as the Silent City.
-It is Mdina, home to about 300 people.
+However, even though it is an archipelago, it is officially recognized as the Malta Republic.
+One of the things that travel lovers like the most is that the country is one of the safest to visit.
+However, although this country is not subject to tourist flow as much as other European countries, some cities are not generally known, and there is even a city known as the Silent City.
+It is one of the less visited European cities - Mdina, home to about 300 people.

 There are many places to visit here.
 The 12th-century St. Paul Church is one of the most magnificent buildings in the city.
 Most of the structure we see today dates back to the late 1600s and is made in a Baroque style.
 And for the fans of Game of Thrones, we have even more exciting news!
 After that, you will want to add this city to your list.
 The Mdina Gates and Castle were filmed for the King’s Landing and Red Storage.

 This small town does not have high prices or crowded streets like other Austrian cities.
-It makes it a perfect place to get acquainted with landscapes, houses like in fairy tales and traditional cuisine of the country.
-The colorful homes and shops here are designed to keep you in the pleasant aura.
-Facades are painted in all colors of the rainbow.
+It makes it a perfect place to get acquainted with landscapes, houses like in fairy tales, and the traditional cuisine of the country.
+The colourful homes and shops here are designed to keep you in a pleasant aura.
+Facades are painted in all colours of the rainbow.

 Croatia, as a country, was once one of the most secretive and least visited places in Europe.
 Although it is now becoming a popular destination for tourists, there are still many places to be recognized, discovered, or to be known.
 And Pag Island is one of them!